-AND WHEREAS, in the light of the above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial observations (appropriate financial impact has been taken on the fund position of the School) and certain other observations (appropriate instructions have been given in this order), that the sufficient funds are available with the School to carry out its operations for the academic session 2018-19.
-Accordingly, the fee increase proposal of the School may be rejected.
+AND WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants along with certain financial and other observations that the sufficient funds are not available with the school to carry out its operations for the academic session 2019-20.
+Accordingly, the fee increase proposal of the school may be accepted recover INR 1,82,70,244 from the Society.

-AND WHEREAS, it has been noted that the School has incurred INR 1,82,70,244 towards construction of building and related utilities, purchase of car, which is not in accordance with clause 2 of public notice dated 04.05.1997 and Rule 177 of DSER, 1973.
-Thus, the School is directed to recover INR 1,82,70,244 from the Society.
 The receipt of the above amount along with the copy of the bank statement showing the receipt of above-mentioned amount should be submitted with DoE, in compliance of the same, within thirty days from the date of issuance of this Order.
 Non-compliance of this shall be taken up as per DSEA&R, 1973.

+AND WHEREAS, it has been noted that the School has incurred INR 1,82,70,244 towards construction of building and related utilities, purchase of car, which is not in accordance with clause 2 of public notice dated 04.05.1997 and Rule 177 of DSER, 1973.
+Thus, the School is directed to

-AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director (Education) for consideration and who after considering all the material on the record, and after considering the provisions of sections 17 (3), 18(5), 24(1) of the DSEA, 1973 read with rules 172, 173, 175 and 177 of the DSER, 1973 has found that the funds are available with the School for meeting its financial implication for the academic session 2018-19.
-Therefore, Director (Education) has rejected the proposal submitted by the school to increase the fee for the academic session 2018-19.
+AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before the Director (Education) for consideration and who after considering all the material on the record, and after considering the provisions of section 17 (3), 18(5), 24(1) of the DSEA, 1973 read with Rules 172, 173, 175 and 177 of the DSER, 1973 has found that funds are not available with the school for meeting financial implication for the academic session 2019-20.